Online Learning with Set-Valued Feedback: Applications

 We note that the infimum in Corollary \ref{cor:mlrquant}(i) is over all algorithms, not just deterministic ones.
-Also, observe that the upper- and lowerbounds in Corollary \ref{cor:mlrquant} do not depend on the size of the output space.
+Also, observe that the upper- and lowerbounds in Corollary \ref{cor:mlrquant} do not depend on $|\mathcal{Y}|$ or $|\mathcal{R}|.$